 Hemp is Legal!

-History has been made today!
+History has been made!
 Hemp is finally legal!
-The President has put his signature on the 2018 Farm Bill and Hemp is now permanently removed from the Controlled Substances Act (CSA).
+The 2018 Farm Bill was signed in December of 2018 and Hemp is now permanently removed from the Controlled Substances Act (CSA).
 It is forever deemed an agricultural commodity, no longer mistaken as a controlled substance, like marijuana.

 We are now ushering in a new era.
 An era of new jobs, reliable access to Hemp derived plant medicine, and the dawning of new potentially life-changing uses for this incredible plant.
 A plant that can feed you, house you, clothe you and heal you.